quickgrid/ai-resources/papers.md

 Adding only papers worth implementing, important concepts that can be applied in future with high quality or need to be revisited again with easy to understand, SOTA, close to SOTA results or unique ideas.
 Not adding paper if concept not understood, too hard or anything meaningful not found.

+- 🚩 Represents overall good understanding, easier to understand with diagrams, examples or good explanation simple language.
+- 🎯 Represents partially reviewed paper.

 <!--
 |  |  |
 | <h3></h3> |  |
 -->

 ## Papers Read

-- :triangular_flag_on_post: Represents overall good understanding, easier to understand with diagrams, examples or good explanation simple language.

 | Topic | Year |
 | --- | --- |